 - Hybrid: participants sort cards into categories determined by you AND they can also make up their own.

 This early in the taxonomy creation process, it’s best to start out with an open card sort.
 Not only will this tell you how your users expect your content to be grouped, but will also provide insight into the language and labels that they would expect that content to be associated with.
 You never know, an open card sort may even surface something you hadn’t considered.
 At this stage of the process, it’s important to be open to ideas and new possibilities and an open card sort will do just that.

-Once you’ve settled on the type of card sort you’ll be running, you’ll need to decide if you’ll be running a face to face (moderated) card sort or a remote (unmoderated) card sort through a tool such as Optimal Workshop’s OptimalSort.
-Either approach will add immense value to your taxonomy creation process or you could get the best of both worlds by doing both at the same time!
-OptimalSort enables you to print out cards for a moderated card sort and with the help of a generic barcode scanner, after your participants have sorted those cards, you can scan them back into the tool and access the benefits of OptimalSort’s powerful result analysis functions.
+Once you’ve settled on the type of card sort you’ll be running, you’ll need to test which can be done through a tool such as Optimal Workshop’s OptimalSort.
+OptimalSort enables you to run unmoderated card sorts remotely (or print out cards for a moderated/in-person card sort!).
+After your participants have completed your card sort, you can access the benefits of OptimalSort’s powerful result analysis functions.
 Learn more about running a card sort and more through our 101 guide.

 After you’ve run your initial open card sort with users, you should have everything you need to create the first iteration of your taxonomy.
 Consider everything you learned during the card sort and cross reference that with your business goals and any tech constraints you might be facing.
 Don’t stress too much about nailing it this time around — remember this is the first iteration and as you test more and learn more, you can make changes.
 Build out your taxonomy in Post-it notes with a team and then whack it into a spreadsheet to make future testing and iteration activities easier.

 How should you arrange the content on your website?